CQCL/hugr/specification/hugr.md

     downcasting fails).
 For example, an SU4 unitary struct defined in matrix form.
 This is implemented in the TKET2 prototype.

-3.  `Opdef`: a struct where the operation type is identified by the name it holds as a string.
-It also implements the `CustomOp` interface.
-    The struct is backed by a declarative format (e.g. YAML) for defining it.

-Note all of these share the same representation in serialized HUGR - it is up to the tooling as to how to load that in to memory.

 We expect most compiler passes and rewrites to deal with `native` operations, with the other classes mostly being used at the start or end of the compilation flow.
 The `CustomOp` trait allows the option for